UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 **work:** An intellecual entity in a _common form_ that may or may not have accompanying metadata.
 Works are typically expressed either as a single file, or as a set of common files such as images.
 While works can have representations in multiple formats, a work is typically be expressed using a single format, like a set of JPGs, and typically cannot be a set of multiple different formats.
 A work is essentially a [PCDM Object](https://pcdm.org/2016/04/18/models#Object).

 **representation:** an instance of a work.
-Thus, a work can be represented as a PDF file, a set of JPG files, a TXT file,
+Thus, a work can be represented as a PDF file, a set of JPG files, a TXT file.
+In the event that there are multiple, different file types for an archival object, a distinction between representation and version needs to be made.
+This distinction should be made based on the content of the object.
+If significant content changes exist between the two files, they should be considered two digital objects, linked to the same archival object.
+But if the only distinction is file type, and the content remains the same, both files should be added to the same digital object, which is linked to one archival object.
+Transcripts of a video and the video file do not constitute a difference in content and should be linked to the same digital object, as should a video and its thumbnail.
+If, for instance, a record includes a video package (i.e. branding elements, the video file, the transcript), all elements should be linked to the same digital object as all elements combined create a singular representation.

 **version:** The unique individual object that is uploaded to Hyrax is the version.
 There can be multiple versions of the same object, but there are enough discrepencies in the content to justify creating another digital object with its own unique identifier, instead of uploading multiple objects to the same ID.
 File format changes do not qualify as a large enough discrepency.
 For the preexisting digital objects in our current system, there will be at least one version folder with accompanying metadata.
 The new system will create another version utilizing the metadata and the new IIIF formats.
 Both will be saved for historical data and review.